ashleychontos/pySYD/docs/glossary.rst

     PSD
     power spectral density
-        a power spectrum that is normalized s.t. it satisfies Parseval's theorem :math:`\rm ppm^{2} \,\, \mu Hz^{-1}`
+        when the power of a frequency spectrum is normalized s.t. it satisfies Parseval's theorem (which is just a fancy way of saying that the fourier transform is unitary)
+         * **unit:** :math:`\rm ppm^{2} \,\, \mu Hz^{-1}`

     PS
     power spectrum
-        the measure of a star's power at different frequencies, which is computed by taking the fourier transform of a :term:`light curve`.
+        any object that varies in time also has a corresponding frequency (or power) spectrum, which here, is computed by taking the fourier transform of the :term:`light curve`.

     radial order
         in asteroseismology, the radial order (:math:`n`) is the number of nodes from the surface to the center of the star.
 For solar-like oscillators, modes are typically characterized by higher radial orders and low spherical degree.
 By definition, modes of the same spherical degree and consecutive radial orders are separated by :term:`dnu`.

-    resolution
-        the resolution of a :term:`power spectrum` is set by the total length (i.e. time) of the time series

     scaling relations
         these empirical relations are typically scaled with respect to the Sun, since it is the star we know best.
 These